What is whiplash?

 How can whiplash be diagnosed?

-In general, damage to the soft tissues of the neck (muscles and ligaments) cannot be seen on a standard x-ray scan.
+In general, damage to the soft tissues of the neck (muscles and ligaments) cannot be seen on a standard X-ray scan.
 Therefore, a diagnosis is usually made based on a physical examination which looks for muscle spasms and tenderness.
+Nonetheless, an X-ray, CT or MRI scan may be performed by the doctor to rule out any other type of injury, particularly if you have been involved in a serious accident.

 What is the treatment for whiplash?